paulyglot/grocery-now/README.md

 ### Reason for NERD stack and middleware

->Lorem epsum ...
+>I chose React because working with the DOM API is difficult, and React gives us developers its Virtual DOM (React’s reconciliation algorithm) to work with making our lives easier, also I started learning React.js as my first framework and wanted to ensure my knowledge in it before moving onto learning another.

+>Redux is the obvious go-to predictable state container for JS apps.
+My e-commerce app could grow to huge proportions if used in a real-world scenario, so I decided to use a state management tool as managing states shared across components becomes a chore.
+Redux also allows for components to internally manage their state without any need for an external library or tool.

+>Node is my choice of JS run time environment that executes my app's JS code outside of a browser.
+I have already implemented Node and Express together in previous apps and felt comfortable using these two again as they are hard to compete with.
+Express is actually a framework for Node, and has been the de facto server framework for Node as of recent, so this was an easy choice.

+>MongoDB was a great choice for this product, being that it is a cross-platform document-oriented database program and inherently stores your data in flexible JSON-like documents.
+This means fields can vary between documents and data structure can be changed over time.
+This was an obvious Yes for an e-commerce site which could change dramatically under new ownership etc.

 ### Trade-offs made or things left to do

 >include a forgot password component

->incorporate Nodemailer or another third party app for sending signup email confirmations etc.
+>incorporate Nodemailer or Sendgrid for emailed confirmations and responses for forgotten passwords etc.

 >to make the app ready for real-world application, a given business owner needs to be able to update the header/footer info; so continue to create a component which lets us edit the site's current info